Former NFL player guilty of ID theft, COVID-19 relief fraud - NewsBreak

 Former NFL player guilty of ID theft, COVID-19 relief fraud

-MIAMI (AP) — A former NFL wide receiver and South Florida native has pleaded guilty to stealing identities to fraudulently obtain coronavirus-related unemployment insurance benefits in California.
+A former NFL wide receiver and South Florida native has pleaded guilty to stealing identities to fraudulently obtain coronavirus -related unemployment insurance benefits in California.

 In August and September 2020, Thompkins used these debit cards to withdraw funds at various ATMs in Miami-Dade County, prosecutors said.
 They said the scheme involved approximately $300,000 in California unemployment insurance funds, out of which about $230,000 of the funds were withdrawn.